iangomez/rpi-server/README.md

 # SmartPi
+*Python 3.4 on Raspbian for Raspberry Pi 3*

 The pi has three different loggers: weather, wifi, and physical sensors.
 Next up is the creation of a web server which can show the information stored in the MySQL database.